Life is About Understanding Incentives

 Want + Do = Have

 A newer follow for me is Michael Chernow.
 Since listening to him on the Rich Roll podcast, I’ve really enjoyed Michael’s content and brand Kreatures of Habit and the KOH podcast.
 I even make a homemade version of his overnight oats and it’s delicious.
 He ends his podcast with the reminder, “Want + Do = HAVE” and it certainly stuck with me.
 It makes sense doesn’t it?
 Above I talk about being “active” in my own rescue.
 I also write about “Wants” and how, “thoughts become things.”
 The life I “HAVE” today is a direct reflection of what I’ve stated I wanted, and the actions taken (DO) to get it done.
 Having is a reflection of gratitude.
-Am I willing to do what it takes to live a big life and the appreciation to know when to appreciate it?
+Am I willing to do what it takes to live a big life and have the gratitude to know when to appreciate it?

 These simple quotes guide my journey every day to being better with my: Faith, Family, Finances and Fitness (4 F’s).